Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

      ![Files window for Export Hardware](./media/image20.png)

 5. Click **Finish** to generate the hardware platform file in the specified path.
+It will be the input file of next examples.

+### Example Summary

+In this example, we created a Vivado design with Processing System of MPSoC and configured it for ZCU102 board.
+We exported the hardware XSA file for next software development example projects.
+[Please go to next chapter](./4-build-sw-for-ps-subsystems.md) to learn how to develop software based on the hardware we created in this example.

 © Copyright 2017-2020 Xilinx, Inc.